-The Summary of Financial Support Requested table should include all costs being requested from Muscular Dystrophy UK for this programme in each of the categories indicated.
+The Summary of Financial Support Requested table should include all costs being requested from Muscular Dystrophy UK for this project in each of the categories indicated.
+Please ensure that any requested costs for animal research are also included within the total consumables budget.